Best Games Like Tunic

 On a quest to find more Zelda-likes similar to Tunic?
 In this list, we’ll explore the best games like Tunic for PC and consoles.

-Tunic is one of the most impressive Zelda-likes to come out in recent years and does a great job at combining dungeon-crawling, puzzle-solving and Soulslike combat in a fun indie adventure.
+Tunic is one of the most remarkable Zelda-likes to come out in recent years and does a great job at combining dungeon-crawling, puzzle-solving and Soulslike combat in an enjoyable indie adventure.

 Of course, it’s far from the first game to draw inspiration from The Legend of Zelda as there are many games just like it in one way or another.